 University-Issued Credit Cards and Employee Reimbursement Policies

-July 1, 2009
+July 1, 2014

-To adequately document the business purpose for expenses charged on university-issued credit cards and for other employee reimbursed expenses, and to comply with IRS regulations regarding the adequate accounting for employee reimbursed expenses.
+To adequately document the business purpose for expenses charged on University issued credit cards and for other employee reimbursed expenses, and to comply with IRS regulations regarding the adequate accounting for employee reimbursed expenses.

 All full and part-time employees of the university.